Skip to main content

 Examples of controlling access to data

-Note These examples are for illustrative purposes, and it is the government's responsibility to define what metadata is NFSv4.2 security label and xattrs.
+Note These examples are for illustrative purposes, and it is the customer's responsibility to determine the metadata associated with NFS v4.2 security labels and xattrs.
 Details on updating and label retention are omitted for simplicity.

 Key Value